cxzhou35/cxzhou35.github.io/2022/08/setup_ubuntu/index.md

-# Setup your awesome Ubuntu.
+# Setup your awesome Ubuntu

 <!--more-->